Cedar Point Campground

 • Campfires must be contained in metal fire rings.
 All firewood must be pre-cut and not include construction debris or pallets.
 No out-of-county firewood is allowed to be brought into the campground.
 Do not cut, damage, or drive nails into trees.
 Please do not burn trash in fire rings.

 • Observe posted speed limit signs throughout the campground (15 mph).

 • All appliances must be kept inside the camping unit (no freezers or refrigerators are to be outside).

 • Satellite dishes, power cords, and pet crates must remain within the impact zone of the campsite.

-• RRM, Inc. is not responsible for loss or damaged equipment.
+• Vista Recreation is not responsible for loss or damaged equipment.

 • Dumping waste or gray water onto the ground is prohibited.
 The dump station is available for campers to use.
 Blue dolly type wagons are allowed.
 All RV's must have holding tanks or caps on sewer lines.